alimness/sabbath-school-resources/src/en/devo/nad-health-devo-2025/01-january-2025/02-january-2025/02-january-2025.md

 > <callout></callout>
 > What “mountains” are you facing today?
 Why not ask God to give you His courage and joy for the climb?

-_Used by permission of Health Ministries, North American Division of Seventh-day Adventists._